 23 weeks of training

 RICHMOND, Ky.
-(March 17, 2017) — Thirty-two law enforcement officers from agencies across the state graduated today from basic training at the Kentucky Department of Criminal Justice Training.
+(July 6, 2017) — Twenty-five law enforcement officers from agencies across the state graduated Friday from basic training at the Kentucky Department of Criminal Justice Training (DOCJT).

 The agency also provides in-service and leadership training for Kentucky law enforcement officers and public safety dispatch training.